guimaraes13/oslr/README.md

 The system is built upon ProPPR statistical relational language to describe the induced models, aiming at contemplating the uncertainty inherent to real data.

-This system was developed as a product of a master theses at the Program of Systems Engendering and Computer Science, COPPE, Federal University of Rio de Janeiro (UFRJ).
+This system was developed as a product of a master thesis at the Program of Systems Engendering and Computer Science, COPPE, Federal University of Rio de Janeiro (UFRJ).
 The research was funded by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).
-The work was supervised by Gerson Zaverucha (UFRJ) and Aline Paes (UFF).
+The work was supervised by Professor Gerson Zaverucha (UFRJ) and Prof. Aline Paes (UFF).

 This project is under the GPL version 3.0, see the [file](LICENSE.md) for more details.